Position of trust

-A position of trust is any position that requires its holder to enjoy the trust of those who elected or chose the holder.
-It is often used in a more restricted sense defined by an organization or by legislation.
+A position of trust is any position that grants a person authority over another person or people, or valuable things, and carries a legal and ethical obligation to appropriately exercise that authority.
+The term may be used in a more restricted sense as defined by an organization or by legislation.

-One possible legal summary of a Position of Trust is a paid or volunteer position with one or more of the following responsibilities: access to vulnerable populations, property access, financial/fiduciary duty or executive positions.

-According to one common definition, it is any position that has responsibility for "cash, keys, or kids (minors)".
+According to one common definition, it is any position that has liability for "cash, keys, or kids (minors)".
 The concept of "keys" refers to security, including IT security and management.

-According to another common definition, it is any position of authority over another person or within an organization, for example as a supervisor.

-Crimes committed by a person in a position of trust may be penalized more severely under the law, and those wishing to occupy positions of trust may be subject to special restrictions such as background checks.
+Crimes may be punished more severely if committed by a person in a position of trust, and people proposed for positions of trust may be subject to background checks, and scrutiny of their actions.

 Parties involved

 A typical position of trust at the personal level involves child custody or power of attorney.
 The same would be true for the five standard professions; medicine, law, finance, education and engineering.
 Any regulated profession dealing with the health and safety of others usually requires certification and licensing and would be a position of trust.
 The same would be true in the hierarchy of relationships involved in education, employment, financial matters and government.